DespoinaTheo/vr-escape-room/README.md

 ## How to Run
 - Open the Project in Unity 2022.3.3f1
+- The *Library* folder has been deleted to reduce the project size, so you need to select the *Intro Scene* from the *Scenes* folder.
 - Press Run to start
 - *Use Meta Quest 2 or 3 headset and controllers if possible*